Solo Traveller’s Guide to Chefchaouen: Morocco’s Blue Pearl

 Getting to Chefchaouen

 Chefchaouen doesn’t have its own airport (it’s much too small).
 But it’s well-connected by bus to several major Moroccan cities.
-CTM is the most reliably bus company for getting to and from Chefchaouen.
+CTM is the most reliable bus company for getting to and from Chefchaouen.

 From Tangier: